This commission is part of the Lambeth Town Hall Arts Programme and involved creating a set of portraits representing leadership in the borough today.

-In 1903 a set of civic portraits were created of the borough leaders, which hang in the Town Hall, this commission is to reference the original portraits while representing Lambeth today.
+In 1903 a set of civic portraits were created of the borough leaders, which hang in the Town Hall, this commission is to reference the original portraits while representing the diversity that make up leadership in the borough today.

-The commission is supported by Lambeth Town Hall Arts Program and Photofusion (www.photofusion.org)
+The commission is supported by Lambeth Town Hall Arts Program and Photofusion ()